Not-Juan-D/Alfred/README.md

 A static version of my covey quadrant would better suit this concept, since not many visual features are needed to effectively communicate with the user about what they have left to deal with.

+The new design only displays the number of planned tasks in each quadrant in bold letters, helping the user get a bird's eye view about their current status.

+Also the actual task adder / manager has been moved to a separate page, so users can enjoy a more simple but bold interface.

 ## Pomodoro Timer

 Break time tracker is indeed a handy function, but I discovered a very interesting trick which could be done with a pomodoro timer.